alexvoss/mkdocs-material-fork/docs/insiders/why-sponsor-us.md

 As the project grew, @squidfunk started to implement feature requests that made sense from a general perspective, but not for his personal use.
-This was the point where the project started to shift from a personal project to a community-driven one, and began to feel like a second job.
-Facing the decision to either cease to work on the project – the fate of many successful Open Source projects – or to try and make Material for MkDocs his job, @squidfunk decided to give the [Sponsorware] model a try.
+This was the point where the project started to shift from a personal project to a community-driven one, and began to feel like a secondary job.
+Having a primary job, many maintainers burn out when their side projects become successful, which is why @squidfunk decided to give the [Sponsorware] model a try and make Material for MkDocs his primary job.
+This turned out to be an incredible success.

-Fast forward 4 years, and Material for MkDocs is a thriving community-supported and well-funded project, with over 500 sponsors and a growing team, used by international companies and organizations.
-Material for MkDocs has outgrown its original purpose and became so much more than just a theme – a powerful documentation framework built on top of MkDocs.

   [the first version]: https://github.com/squidfunk/mkdocs-material/releases/tag/0.1.0